corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 Developers, including customer CorDapp developers, or those trialing Corda, can use the R3-provided [Corda Helm chart]({{< relref "../deploying/_index.md#download-the-corda-helm-chart" >}}) which installs these prerequisites.
 The Corda Helm chart can also configure Corda so it can reach these prerequisites, allowing a quick and convenient installation of Corda 5.

 Customers in production are not expected to follow this path, and generally use managed services for these prerequisites.
-They also impose significant privilege restrictions in terms of who can administer these services.
+There are likely to be significant privilege restrictions in terms of who can administer these services.
 This guide cannot provide instructions on how to gain administrator access to customer-managed or self-hosted services.

 ### Kafka Access